Abhilash-Ponnachan/nginxsetup/readme.md

 ...
 TLS SNI support enabled
 configure arguments: --prefix=/etc/nginx --sbin-path=/usr/sbin/nginx --modules-path=/usr/lib/nginx/modules --conf-path=/etc/nginx/nginx.conf --error-log-path=/var/log/nginx/error.log ...
-# and a whole bunc of configured paths, options, modules...
+# and a whole bunch of configured paths, options, modules...
 ```

 For what we are about to do the most relevant part is the `--prefix=/etc/nginx`, as that directory contains everything related to _configuration_ and the _modules_.
 If we look at the contents of that directory, is should look something like.